21 minute read

 • CoT: “Let’s break it down.
 20 * 45 = 900.
 3 * 45 = 135.
 900 + 135 = 1035.”

 Why it works: Computation takes time.
 In an LLM, time = tokens.
 By forcing the model to generate intermediate tokens, we are giving it computational space to resolve the logic.
-It’s effectively writing its own “scratchpad” data to the context window, which it can then attend to for subsequent calcualtions.
+It’s effectively writing its own “scratchpad” data to the context window, which it can then attend to for subsequent calculations.
 An agent without CoT is like a human trying to do calculus in their head; an agent with CoT is a human with a pen and paper.

-3.2 Tree of Thoughts (ToT)
+3.2 How Does Tree of Thoughts (ToT) Enable Complex Planning?

 For complex planning, linear thinking (CoT) isn’t enough.
 We need exploration.